 Make Notes Before You Write Your Novel

 Not every book needs to have detailed notes written out before you start writing.
-Sometimes it is because the story is already so well developed within you that those notes are not that necessary for you.
-It might even need a full outline with all locations and special things laid out so you can follow them as you write.
+Sometimes it is because the story is already so well developed within you that notes are not that necessary for you.
+The book might even need a full outline with all locations and special things laid out so you can follow them as you write.

 Notes keep you on track.
 Look at it like lists that keep you on track to get things done and be productive.
 These notes are just like that.
 What do you see happening in the story?
 In what order do you see it?